-Early on, many students were able to attend public land-grant universities for free.
-That was made possible by the fact that only a small portion of Americans actually attended college.
-But when enrollment increased over time, each state’s financing needs to be increased as well.
-And as enrollment increased and state financing decreased, public colleges finally started charging tuition and hiking their rates.
+Early on, many students could attend public land-grant universities for free.
+That was made possible because only a tiny portion of Americans attended college.
+However, each state’s financing also needed to grow when enrollment increased.
+As enrollment increased and state financing decreased, public colleges finally started charging tuition and hiking their rates.
+So, what if college was free?

 Many public colleges in today’s society are so expensive that many students cannot afford to attend.
 As a result, students from lower-income homes are much less likely to enroll in college than children from higher-income families.
 This is true even though the federal government still offers financial aid to qualified students, including Pell Grants (which don’t require repayment).